SC suspends disqualification of Qasim Suri

 ISLAMABAD: The Supreme Court (SC) on Monday suspended the order of an election tribunal declaring election of Deputy Speaker National Assembly Qasim Suri from NA-265 (Quetta) as null and void.

-On September 27, the election tribunal, Quetta, had declared election of Qasim Suri from NA-265 (Quetta- II) void and ordered re-election in the constituency.
+On September 27, the election tribunal Quetta had declared election of Qasim Suri from NA-265 (Quetta- II) void and ordered a re-election in the constituency.
 On Monday, during the course of hearing, Naeem Bukhari, counsel for Qasim Suri, contended that his client had secured 25,973 votes, while his rival, Nawabzada Lashkari Raisani could get 20,089 votes.

 Justice Ijazul Ahsen observed that 25,000 votes were not verified because of low ink.
 Naeem Bokhari contended that irregularities in the electoral process could not be attributed to the candidate, and instead rested with the authorities.
 In this respect, he submitted that the SC in some cases held that the candidates will not be responsible for the irregularities, but the Election Commission of Pakistan (ECP).